ringarochkryss/artstore/README.md

 2. dummy email adress to the artstore should be displayed in the email you are about to send

 ##### Art News
-1. Go to news site (expected to see text and news from three programmes)
+1. Go to the news site (expected to see text and news from three programmes)
 2. Follow the links to the radio shows on Swedish Radio
 3. Confirm this is actually the latest episode of each programme